Meet the Team

 It’s an exciting time to be working on the paper.

-I’ve been working here at the Independent for over six years now and I’m still enjoying my work.
+I’ve been working here at the Independent since February 2014 and I’m still enjoying my work.

-I work as the receptionist, but I also assist with the accounts, as well as helping out with lots of other duties too.
+I work as the receptionist/internal bookkeeper, as well as helping out with lots of other duties.

 My jobs are varied which keeps me interested and no two days are the same.
 It’s great to be involved with the different aspects of the business.